TritonDataCenter/smartos-live/README.md

 failed, the names of those suites are emitted by `smartos-test` just before the script exits.

-When developers are adding tests to the `illumos-gate`, they should ensure that new tests are added to `$SRC/usr/src/pkg/manifest/*.mf` as these IPS manifests are used to generate the test archive during the SmartOS build.
+When developers are adding tests to illumos, they should ensure that new tests are added to `$SRC/usr/src/pkg/manifests/*.mf` as these IPS manifests are used to generate the test archive during the SmartOS build.

 ### Public Interfaces